Apply from the United States

 Overview • Fellowship Focus • Curriculum • Eligibility • Successful Candidates • Selection • Costs • Academic Diversity • After the Fellowship

-The Humanity in Action Fellowship programs will take place in Amsterdam, Atlanta, Berlin, Copenhagen, Paris and Warsaw in 2016.
-The 2016 European program dates for participants from the United States are May 24 through June 26, 2016.
+The Humanity in Action Fellowship programs will take place in Amsterdam, Atlanta, Berlin, Copenhagen, Sarajevo and Warsaw in 2017.
+The 2017 European program dates for participants from the United States are May 26 through June 24, 2017.
 The American program, the John Lewis Fellowship, follows a different schedule.

 - May 26, 2017: U.S. Fellows arrive in Europe.